archiverjs/node-archiver/README.md

 #### recordsPerBlock `number`

-Sets number of records in a block, default is 20 (for advanced users only).
+Sets the number of records in a block, default is 20 (for advanced users only).

 ### File Data

 #### name `string` `required`

-Sets file name including internal path inside archive.
+Sets the file name including internal path.

-#### date `string`
+#### date `string|Date`

-Sets file date.
+Sets the file date.
 This can be any valid date string or object.
 Defaults to current time in locale.

 ## Examples